gyosh/kemangi/README.md

 Got another feature request by 8/4/15, from next batch's students.
 Now Kemangi is maintained and evolving towards something like [Weka](http://www.cs.waikato.ac.nz/ml/weka).

+Currently under development, no stable release is ready.

 ## Term And Condition
 By using Kemangi, you need to agree for this [term and condition](http://fws.cs.ui.ac.id/StemmerSampleClient/TermAndCondition.jsp).